Big Brother (British TV series) series 7: Housemates

 Fourteen housemates entered the House on launch night, and eight other housemates entered the House later during the series, making a total of twenty-two housemates competing in Big Brother 7.
 Two of these eight housemates were replacement housemates Sam and Aisleyne, arriving on Day 12, who were introduced to the housemates as part of the Meal or No Meal task after the departure of Shahbaz and Dawn.
-George decided to leave the House of his own will, a rule all housemates are allowed to take advantage of at any time, on Day 13 as he "did not want to be famous".
-On Day 23, Susie entered the House as Big Brother's lucky Golden Ticket winner, she declared on entry that she was a nymphomaniac and would probably have sex with someone during her stay.
-Five more housemates entered on Day 44 (Jonathan, Spiral, Jennie, Michael and Jayne) to the House Next Door, totalling 22 housemates - the joint-second highest number of housemates of Big Brother UK to date (together with the tenth and eighteenth series, and one housemate fewer than the eighth series).
+George decided to leave the House of his own will, a rule all housemates are allowed to take advantage of at any time, on Day 13.
+On Day 23, Susie entered the House as Big Brother's lucky Golden Ticket winner.
+Five more housemates entered on Day 44 (Jonathan, Spiral, Jennie, Michael and Jayne) to the House Next Door, totalling 22 housemates.
+This is the joint-second highest number of housemates of Big Brother UK to date, together with the tenth and eighteenth series, and behind the eighth series, which had 23.

 This series saw the largest number of housemates to leave without being evicted, with three exiting the House.
-This beat series 3, where there were a total of fourteen housemates and two people walked; and series 5, in which there were a total of thirteen housemates and two were ejected.
+This beat series 3, where there was a total of fourteen housemates and two people walked; and series 5, in which there were a total of thirteen housemates and two were ejected.
 Housemate numbers also topped series 6, in which even after the "Secret Garden" twist, there were only a total of sixteen contestants.
 At one point there were more additional housemates than original housemates in this series: during Week 9, following Nikki's eviction there was a total of six additional housemates and five original housemates, having entered the House on launch night.